realazizk/memesocial/readme.md

 ### Testing memesocial

-I have written some tests for the API (they are broken now), you can run them using py.test
+I have written some tests for the API, you can run them using py.test.

 	(venv_dev)mohamed@host:~/memesocial$ py.test memesocial/tests/

-For now we did not write coding style tests but you should go with PEP8 with the python code.

 ### What needs to get done